 Sign up free

-It can be tricky to judge the success of the conversion rate for email marketing, as this can vary by industry, the quality of your emails and how much you spend on your marketing campaign.
+It can be tricky to judge the success of the conversion rate for email marketing, as they vary greatly.

 Despite changes in customer behaviors in recent years, there’s no denying that email marketing remains one of the most effective techniques.
 But what are the measures of a “successful” campaign?

 Today we’ll take a look at some of the benchmarks for a good conversion rate for email marketing campaigns.

 The statistics we’ve used below come from MailChimp’s annual email marketing survey, and the full list of benchmarks can be found here.

 Open rates refer to how many percentage of email recipients actually opened the email.